scalableminds/webknossos/docs/tracing_ui.md

 Importing a skeleton annotation can be achieved using two approaches as well:

-1. If you already have an annotation open you can easily add more skeletons to it by drag and dropping an NML file onto your browser window.
+1. If you already have an annotation open you can easily add more skeletons to it by **drag and dropping** an NML file onto your browser window.
 Otherwise, use the `Import NML` option next to `Download Selected Trees`.
 This will merge the NML file's content with the already open annotation.

 2. To import a skeleton annotation as a completely new webKnossos annotation, just drag and drop the NML file anywhere on your user dashboard.
 Alternately, navigate to your user dashboard and use the `Upload Annotation` button within the "Explorative Annotations" section.

 ![Skeletons can be imported by drag and drop in the tracing view or from the dashboard](images/tracing_ui_import.png)

-### Merging Skeleton Annotation
+### Merging Skeleton Annotations
-There are two ways for merging tracings:
+There are two ways for merging annotations:

-1. While in the tracing UI, drag and drop an NML file onto your browser window to import a skeleton.
+1. While in the tracing UI, **drag and drop** an NML file onto your browser window to import a skeleton.
 The imported skeleton will be merged with currently open annotation.

 2. If you would like to merge your current annotation with another existing annotation, select the `Merge` operation from the overflow menu next to the `Save` button. (see image) Either enter the ID of an existing explorative annotation or select a whole project and proceed to merge the selection with your currently open annotation.
 The resulting annotation can either be created as a new explorative annotation.
 Otherwise, the merge will happen in your current annotation.